codeclimate-testing/activestorage-1/README.md

 ## Roadmap

 This separate repository is a staging ground for eventual inclusion in rails/rails prior to the Rails 5.2 release.
 It is not intended to be a long-term stand-alone repository.
 Compatibility with prior versions of Rails is not a development priority either.
+Trigger build.

 ## License

 Active Storage is released under the [MIT License](https://opensource.org/licenses/MIT).

+Trigger